 If the App API requires Authentication and should not be publicly available, a token must be created.
+The API token that gets generated is a JWT token.
 For this you will need an API key that can be generated from the Console (API > Tokens):

 Make sure to safely store the generated token at that moment since it will not be retrievable after the window is closed.
 If the API key is lost, you can delete the API key and create a new one.